4/21/26

-St. Paul’s Church, Charlottetown, PEI
+St. Paul’s Parish, Charlottetown, PEI

 Almighty God,